CloudKlass/Azure-Admin/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

     >**Note**: You can ignore any warning prompts when connecting to the target virtual machines.

-1. When prompted, sign in with the username ***azureuser*** and password you used when creating the Virtual Machine.
+1. When prompted, sign in with the username ***student*** and password you used when creating the Virtual Machine.

     >**Note**: Leave the Remote Desktop session open.
 You will need it in the next task.